-By 5:00pm, we decide to leave, and head up to Grand Junction.
+By 5:00pm, we decide to leave and head up to Grand Junction.
 That will give us some time in the morning (Saturday) to go through Colorado National Monument before heading back home.
-We decide to head out on Hwy.
+We headed out on Hwy.
 128, traveling East through a canyon carved by the Colorado River.
 The area has been the site for many movies dating back to the ‘40s.
-With towering walls of red rock, and the Colorado adding a dramatic contrast, it’s easy to see why so many cinematographers found these ideal locations for their sets.
+With towering walls of red rock and the Colorado River adding a dramatic contrast, it’s easy to see why so many cinematographers found these ideal locations for their sets.
 (Scenic Byway 128 information).
 We were hauling, so while I did snap some pictures, they were not all that interesting.
 I plan to drive that road again.
 This LINK has a list of the movies that were shot in this area.

 Saturday finds us up a little earlier, and by 8:00am we are driving the Rim Road of the Colorado National Monument.
 I’m too lazy to look up other words besides “impressive”, so that’s the one that I will continue using.
 Even after having been spoiled by both Arches National Park and Hwy.
 128, the sights along Rim Road are spectacular.

 With Melisa’s eyes glazing over every time I stop for a picture, I become more selective about what I want to capture on (digital) film.
 We do manage a mile-long walk on top of one of the many spurs and are rewarded with a great view of spires and canyons.
 The place definitively seems to capture the image of Colorado.

 . . . and we leave the park; our next planned stop is Palisade (just East of Grand Junction).
 Fruit stands – the place is rife with them, and we hit a few searching for great tomatoes, melons, peaches, plums, and assorted vegetables.